 Out of this backdrop of ideas arose the three main Socratic Philosophers: Socrates, Plato, and Aristotle.

 Socrates built on the ideas of Heraclitus.
-He had started to create a duality between bad material and good spirit, which lead Heraclitus to display a disdain for idols and sacrifices as material that could not hold spirits.
-Material religion to him was “washing mud with mud.”
+Heraclitus had started to create a duality between bad material and good spirit.
+This lead Heraclitus to display a disdain for idols and sacrifices as material things that could not hold or influence spirits.
+Material religion to him, was “washing mud with mud.”

-Socrates took this thinking and declared the soul imprisoned within the body.
-For Socrates to die was even a good thing, because it freed the soul to go to the infinite realm of knowledge.
-Socrates’s methodology pulled together all the previous thinkers.
+Socrates took this thinking and ran.
+He declared the soul imprisoned within the body.
+For Socrates even death was a good thing; it freed the soul to go to the infinite realm of knowledge.
+Socrates’s success however wasn’t novel thought, but a method which pulled together many previous thinkers.

-Aristotle took over the idea of a three-part soul from Plato, but split the parts as vegetable (responsible for growth/ body upkeep), appetite (desires and emotions), and reason (The seat of all virtue and mental capacity).
-It is important to note, that Aristotle saw all souls as merely an animate aspect of life.
+Aristotle, who took over the idea of a three-part soul from Plato, sliced it differently.
+He split the parts into vegetable (responsible for growth/ body upkeep), appetite (desires and emotions), and reason (The seat of all virtue and mental capacity).
+Aristotle rejected the religious bent of Plato and his teacher, and restated the counter view that saw all souls as merely an animate aspect of animated lifeforms.

 The early church spoke Greek and the terms weren’t all just philosophical.
 They were everyday too!